guertinlab/Nascent_RNA_Methods/README.md

 PE1_post_rDNA=$(wc -l ${name}_PE1.rDNA.fastq | awk '{print $1/4}')
 ```

 Should we echo these QC metrics and/or save them somewhere?

+I am in favor of saving them somewhere, then making individual barplots with the threshold line included.
+In lab we would run a loop, save them all to a single file per metric and plot all the samples together.
+If we have time I will do this.
+It is just a few more R scripts.

 rRNA alignment rate (does not account for low genome alignment rates, so this can be artifically low if the concordant alignment rates are low)
 If concodarnt alignmnet rate are low this supercedes rDNA alignment rate and multiplying by the inverse of the concordant alignment rate gives a better approximation of rDNA alignment rate